ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 val y : int list = [2; 4; 6; 8]
 ```

-The `List.split` function turns a list of pairs into a pair of lists.
+The `List.split` function returns a pair of lists.
 We're only interested in the second list, we give it the name `y` and discard the first list by using `_`.

 ## Scopes and Environments